-The increase in prorate agreements revenue of \$140.8 million was primarily due to the increase in prorate passengers and passenger revenue we received on routes we operated under our prorate agreements during 2021, compared to 2020, due to the ongoing COVID-19 demand recovery.
+The decrease in prorate agreements revenue of \$60.3 million was primarily due to the decrease in the number of prorate passengers and passenger revenue we received on routes we operated under our prorate agreements during 2022, compared to 2021.
+Due to labor constraints, including the number of available captains, we operated fewer aircraft under our prorate agreements during the year ended December 31, 2022, compared to the year ended December 31, 2021.

-The increase in lease, airport services and other revenues of \$32.1 million was primarily due an increase in the number of flights operated at locations where we were contracted to provide airport customer service during 2021 compared to 2020 and we leased 34 CRJ700s to a third party for all of 2021, whereas we leased 34 to a third party for only a portion of 2020.
+The increase in lease, airport services and other revenues of \$6.7 million was primarily due an increase in the number of flights operated at locations where we were contracted to provide airport customer service during 2022 compared to 2021.
+We also leased 35 CRJ700 aircraft to third parties during 2022, compared to 34 CRJ700 aircraft leased to a third parties during 2021.